 Ava Hanson

-Ava is a third year graduate student who received her Bachelor of Art’s in Psychology, Spanish, and Latin American Studies from Gustavus Adolphus College.
+Ava is a fourth-year graduate student who received her Bachelor of Arts in Psychology, Spanish, and Latin American Studies from Gustavus Adolphus College.
 During her first two years at Gustavus, she was a member of the Center for Developmental Sciences (CDS) research lab.
 During her last two years, she was a research assistant in a lab that studied trauma and sexual assault (HolmLab).
 Additionally, during her last year at Gustavus, she received the psychology department’s social justice award for the work she did examining barriers to health care faced by the Latiné population at a local behavioral health clinic.
 This project helped to inform her passion for studying health disparities.

-Alex Gillham
+Alex Gillham Edens

-Alex is a second year graduate student who received her bachelor’s degree in psychology at Oklahoma State University.
+Alex is a third-year graduate student who received her bachelor’s degree in psychology at Oklahoma State University.
 She worked throughout her undergraduate degree as a research assistant in the Child Behavior Research Lab with Dr. Maureen Sullivan and the Child Adaptation Maternal Psychopathology Lab with Dr. Lucia Ciciolla.
 After graduating, she worked as a research assistant at the Laureate Institute for Brain Research (LIBR).
 Eventually, she was promoted to Research Specialist in charge of training within LIBR’s NIH-funded Adolescent Brain and Cognitive Development (ABCD) study, the largest long-term longitudinal study examining brain development and child health in the United States.
 Her primary interest is in maternal psychopathology, specifically Postpartum Depression (PPD), within AI/AN populations and its effects on their child’s emotional development.

 Jasmin Kurien

-Jasmin is a second year graduate student who received her bachelor’s degree in psychology from the University of Oklahoma.
+Jasmin is a third-year graduate student who received her bachelor’s degree in psychology from the University of Oklahoma.
 During her undergraduate degree, she worked as a research assistant in the Human Learning and Memory Lab.
 After graduating, she worked as a research technician and research project coordinator at the Health Promotion Research Center.
 Her primary interest is in the relationship between maternal perinatal depression and anxiety on development in infants.

 Undergraduate Students